Matt Besler

-Matthew Scott "Matt" Besler (/ˈbiːzlər/; born February 11, 1987) is a former professional soccer player.
+Matthew Scott Besler (/ˈbiːzlər/; born February 11, 1987) is a former professional soccer player.
 Primarily a left-sided central defender, Besler spent the majority of his career in MLS with Sporting Kansas City, where he helped the team win the 2013 MLS Cup and three U.S. Open Cups.
 He was the MLS Defender of the Year in 2012 and a five-time MLS All-Star.
 From 2013 to 2017, Besler represented the United States national team, including at the 2014 FIFA World Cup.

 Youth and college

 Besler was a four-year All-Conference player at Blue Valley West High School in Overland Park, Kansas.
 He led Blue Valley West to the Kansas 5A State Championship as a senior, scoring 23 goals with 19 assists, and was named the 2004 Gatorade Player of the Year in Kansas.
 Besler was named the 2004 Kansas City Star Metro Player of the Year, and an NSCAA High School All-American.
 He was also a member of the KCFC Alliance club team and a key member of the Region II Olympic Developmental Program (ODP) alongside United States national team teammate Michael Bradley.
 Besler competed in the 2004 Adidas ESP Camp and was named an All-Star.

 Besler played college soccer at the University of Notre Dame, playing in 90 games (73 starts) and scoring 5 goals during his college career.
 He became the first player in program history to be named an All-American and Academic All-American in the same year.
 He was named the NSCAA 2008 Senior College Men's Scholar All-America Player of the Year, and was named to the All Big East Team three times.
 He helped Notre Dame gain four straight berths in the NCAA championship, including the program's first two trips to the quarterfinals in 2006 and 2007.